-How to unpack, store, flatten, adjust, and hang your artwork!
+How to unpack, store, flatten, adjust, and hang your artwork

 This step gets rid of the slight curl that happens at the edge of the canvas after being rolled up.
 Pictured below is an example of how the edges look if you don't flatten your artwork for 24 hours before hanging it.
 If that slight curl doesn't bother you, skip to Step Two.
 Lie the poster poster on a hard, flat surface--facing up so you don't get the artwork surface dirty.
-Cover the artwork with a towel to prevent damage, then put books on the corners and edges to weigh the corners completely.
+Cover the artwork with a towel to prevent damage, then put books on the corners and edges to weigh the corners down.
 Edges and corners will lie flat after 24 hours.

 Finish attaching the other 3 Velcro sets to the artwork.

 Remove the paper-backing from the top two corner Velcro sets.
 Leave the paper-backing on the bottom two corners.
-Holding the two corners away from each other (pulling the poster tight), stick thee top two corners to the wall as level (horizontal) as possible.
+Holding the two corners away from each other (pulling the poster tight), stick the top 2 corners to the wall as level (horizontal) as possible.

 Here’s the beautiful thing about this kind of poster velcro; if you realize that you’ve hung it slightly crooked, you can separate the velcro teeth at one corner and slightly move that corner up or down, then press the velcro back together.
-BE GENTLE with the Poster Velcro each time you separate it, and when pressing back together, don’t use the tip of your finger.
+BE GENTLE with the poster velcro each time you separate it, and when you are pressing it back together, don’t use the tip of your finger.
 Use the flat of your palm or a scrunched up washcloth, so you don't leave creases in the canvas.

-Once you the top edge of the artwork looks even to you, remove the paper from one bottom corner.
+Once the top edge of the artwork looks even to you, remove the paper from one bottom corner.
 Then, being careful not to let the sticky back of the third corner touch the wall, take the paper off the last corner.
 Pulling these bottom 2 corners down and outward (pulling poster tight), stick them to the wall.

-Over time, the artwork may sag some as the canvas sets but whenever that happens, the Poster Velcro teeth can simply be separated, the slack pulled out, and then the corners re-attached!
+Over time, the artwork may sag some as the canvas sets but whenever that happens, the poster velcro teeth can simply be separated, the slack pulled out, and then the corners re-attached!